MicrosoftDocs/biztalk-docs/his/core/x-25-connection-pointers2.md

 manager: "anneta"
 ---
 # X.25 Connection Pointers
 An X.25 connection uses a packet-switching network, and communicates through the Qualified Logical Link Control (QLLC) protocol.
 Connections are configured through SNA Manager.
-The steps for configuring an X.25 connection are described in detail in [Important Connection Information](./important-connection-information2.md).
+See [Make a connection](making-a-connection2.md) for guidance on configuring an X.25 connection.
 The following pointers indicate items that require special attention:

 -   As with all connections, the identifiers must be configured correctly.
 For details, see [Settings to Check for All Connection Types](../core/settings-to-check-for-all-connection-types2.md).